 DBH 725.
 Advanced Clinical Ethical & Legal Issues.
 3 hours.
 Sp.

 A study of current clinical-legal issues surrounding ethical practice.
 This course focuses on the philosophical, ethical, legal, and moral elements of the professional in the behavioral healthcare system.
 The intent of this study is to help the professional navigate through the inevitable difficult choices that arise during the administration of behavioral healthcare.
 Topics to be explored include various ethical decision-making models, end of life issues, policies and procedures, organizational laws and ethics, various healthcare laws, patient consent, patient rights and responsibilities, as well as employee rights and responsibilities.

 DBH 730.
 Advanced Clinical Psychopathology.
 3 hours.
 Sp.

 An advanced study of psychopathology.
 This course begins with an examination of current ethical, socio-cultural, and legal issues related to the classification and diagnosis of abnormal behavior.
 It is further designed to provide behavioral health practitioners with a deeper knowledge of the major categories of mental-emotional illness.
-Finally, the course will include the etiology, prevalence and incidence, signs and symptoms, and criteria of various disorders, (including advanced differential diagnosis), setting the stage for DBH 745 Evidence Based Treatment for Clinical Practice and DBH 750 Complementary and Alternative Behavioral Health Treatment Strategies.
+Finally, the course will include the etiology, prevalence and incidence, signs and symptoms, and criteria of various disorders, (including advanced differential diagnosis), setting the stage for DBH 745 Evidence Based Treatment for Clinical Practice and DBH 750 Complementary and Integrative Behavioral Health Treatment Strategies.